-- (a) Each employee who operates a Remote Control Locomotive must be certified and qualified in accordance with 49 CFR 240. - (b) Prior to the beginning of each job or when conditions change, a Job Safety Briefing must be conducted. - (c) When "3-Step Protection" is required, the Remote Control Operator must: - 1.
-Place the OCU speed control in the STOP position. - 2.
-Place the directional control in neutral. - 3.
-Apply the locomotive brake and if the air is coupled and cut in, the automatic brake. - "3-Step Protection" must not be released by the RCO until each employee who has requested protection has advised that they are in the clear. - (d) Each Remote Control Operator must have: - an approved vest, and - an operative, holstered hand-held radio equipped with an external microphone - (e) While performing duties, the RCO must wear the vest and harness with the OCU properly attached and turned "On". - The OCU and harness must not be altered or worn in any manner that would negate the OCU tilt feature. - (f) All Remote Control movements are considered shoving movements, except when the RCO is riding the lead locomotive in direction of movement in position to visually observe conditions ahead.
+- (a) Each employee who operates a Remote Control Locomotive must be certified and qualified in accordance with 49 CFR 240. - (b) Prior to the beginning of each job or when conditions change, a Job Safety Briefing must be conducted. - (c) Each Remote Control Operator must have: - an approved vest, and - an operative, holstered hand-held radio equipped with an external microphone - (d) While performing duties, the RCO must wear the vest and harness with the OCU properly attached and turned "On". - The OCU and harness must not be altered or worn in any manner that would negate the OCU tilt feature. - (e) All Remote Control movements are considered shoving movements, except when the RCO controlling the movement is riding the lead locomotive in the direction of movement in a position to visually observe conditions ahead.